 However, historically alternative indices/rates were permitted in agreements if LIBOR became “unavailable” and that language is simple and allows the lender discretion of when to substitute a reference rate and what that rate will be.
 As long as the community bank acts in good faith, and the contract is an agreement is with a commercial entity, community banks should rely on the simplest and most direct fallback language feasible.

-For a commercial transaction, documented by agreements where LIBOR is the reference rate, the LIBOR fallback language below has been a standard for banks for many years.
+For a commercial transaction, documented by agreements where LIBOR is the reference rate, the LIBOR fallback language below has been a standard for banks for many years (but, of course, check with your counsel if you want to use).
 The provision is as follows, and the fallback language is underlined:

 "VARIABLE INTEREST RATE: The interest rate on this note is subject to change from time to time based on changes in an independent index, which is the per annum rate that major banks charge for deposits in US dollars to other major banks.
 This interbank market rate will be for a period equal to one(1) month that appears from time to time on the “LIBOR BBA US$ Fixing” screen available electronically from Bloomberg Financial Markets Information Services (the “Index”).
 The Index is not necessarily the lowest rate charged by Lender on its loans.
 If the Index becomes unavailable during the term of this loan, the Lender may designate a substitute index after notifying Borrower."